mschreie/hpe_oneview_ansible_workshop/exercises/oneview_server_config.md

 ## Introduction

-This exercise is going to assume you have a working OneView connection and credentials in place as exersized in [Getting Started with HPE OneView](/exercises/getting_started_with_hpe_oneview.md)
+This exercise is going to assume you have a working OneView connection and credentials in place as listed in the exercise [Getting Started with HPE OneView](/exercises/getting_started_with_hpe_oneview.md)

 ![ans-wksp-01](/images/ansible-workshop-illustration-04.png)